UniversalDependencies/docs/_eme/index.md

 * Nouns may also be reduplicated in both ways denoting: plurality, collectivity, superlativity, and other semantic nuances.
 Numerals may also be reduplicated in order to indicate distribution.
 * Nouns are also marked for tense.
-* As an omnipredicative language, lexical roots in Tupinambá are existential predicates.
+* As an omnipredicative language, lexical roots in Teko are existential predicates.
 In order to function as arguments, the referential marker (a  ̴ ∅), is required (marked as `Case=Ref`) despite its function being nothing like that of nominal cases.

 ### Verbal Features